NVE/nve-git-intro/README.md

 5. Create pull requests to combine your changes in your branch into the master branch.

+## Creating a readme

+When you create a repository on github, it will ask you whether to create a readme file or not.
+It is very important to create a readme so that others understand what you have done and how your code works.
+To edit your readme file, you need to use so-called Markdown syntax.
+See this [link](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) for key commands.
+If you have not created a readme file when you created your repository, just make a new file called "README.md" in the root directory of the repository.

 ## Cheat sheet (summary of useful commands)

 Click on the blue titles to get more information about the commands below.